 III.
-Fair Scheduling Practices are Good for Employees, Businesses.
-And the Bottom Line
+Fair Scheduling Practices Are Good for Employees, Business and the Bottom Line

 Scheduling practices that fail to take workers' needs into account result in higher rates of turnover and absenteeism and lower worker engagement.
 In contrast, fair scheduling leads to more productive and committed employees and lower turnover.
 In other words, when businesses provide flexible working arrangements, they benefit.
 Research shows that the benefits of implementing fair scheduling practices for lower-wage workers are comparable and even greater than the benefits of providing those arrangements to their higher-wage counterparts.
-Among the benefits are reduced absenteeism, increased retention, reduced health care costs, and increased revenue.
-When workers have schedules that work, everyone wins.
-This bill is an important first step to creating workplace polices that really work for workers and their families.
+These benefits include: reduced absenteeism, increased retention, reduced health care costs, and increased revenue.